MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 The underlying URL template looks like `{+baseurl}/taskLists/{task_list_id}/getReminders(startDate='{startDate}',endDate='{endDate}')/{?select,expand}`, when the `getReminders` path segment contains two named parameters `startDate` and `endDate`.

-This method with parameters always return a value (non-null) and never throw an exception.
+This method with parameters always returns a value (non-null) and never throw an exception.

 ### WithUrl